Betrayal Trauma Recovery

 I ended up using BTR group and got connected with a domestic abuse ministry at my church, which did see infidelity as abuse, and finally divorced.

-I am a living example of profound healing from both incest and all the lies and strongholds and disorder that caused in being married to a man who uses pornography and emotionally abuses me.
+• I am a living example of profound healing from both incest and all the lies and strongholds and disorder that caused in being married to a man who betrayed me and emotionally abuses me.

 YES.
 YES.
 YES.
 There is healing.